-Monday, May 7th – Friday, May 11th is Education Week at Central Perth.
-We are celebrating Education Week with our seventh annual Bring Your Child to School Day, on Friday, May 4th.
-Parents and guardians are encouraged to bring their child(ren) to school between 8:30 and 9:00 a.m. to tour the school and visit classrooms.
-Coffee, juice, water, muffins, cheese and fruit will be available in the library.
+Monday, May 6th – Friday, May 10th is Education Week at Central Perth.
+We are celebrating Education Week with our eighth annual Bring Your Child to School Day, on Friday, May 10th.
+Parents and guardians are encouraged to bring their child(ren) to school between 8:30 and 9:00 a.m. to tour the school, visit classrooms and see the projects that your child has made for the Maker Faire.
+These projects will be on display in your child(ren) classroom.
+Coffee, juice, water, muffins, cheese and fruit will be available for parents in the library.
 Hope to see you here!

 It is great to see the spring weather and to have our bikes out again.